gmdelc66/primalitytest/README.md

 UPDATE JUNE 6th 2020

 refactored a new larsisprime(num) to be a more concise version of larsprimetest.
 It is currently in beta.
+It utilizes lars_last_modulus_powers_of_two as any number that has a lars_last_modulus_powers_of_two(num+num) != 2 will never be prime, it's a quick way to discard non primes.

 Added larsgcd which larsisprime() utilizes: